NickdevC/Film_Quiz/README.md

     - On completion of the final question in the quiz, the user is automatically taken to the final page where they are encouraged through text prompts to enter and share their score on the leaderboard.
     - User's can input their name and compare their score to other users, encouraging healthy competition and replayability.
     - By clicking 'Save', users are automatically transfered to the home page, once again subconsciously encouraging them to play through the game again in order to beat their previous score.
+    - I also ensured that the 'Save' button would remain in a disabled state until the user took action and wrote a value in the input box.
+This was to stop accidental, or non-desirable values being sent to the leaderboard.

       ![Navbar](documentation/website-screenshots/End-page.png)

 -   __High-scores page__

-    - This page is automatically updated when user's input their final scores and presents a list (maximum of 5 strings of data) of user names and their corresponding scores.
+    - This page is automatically updated when users input their final scores and presents a list (maximum of 5 strings of data) of user names and their corresponding scores.

       ![Navbar](documentation/website-screenshots/Leaderboard.png)

    ### Potential Future Features

 - A running timer
-   - This could potentially add a level of challenge and compeition to the quiz, encouraging further replayability.
+   - This could potentially add a level of challenge and competition to the quiz, encouraging further replayability.
-   - This could be further enhanced by reporting the 'finish time' to the user at the end of the quiz.
+   - This could be further enhanced by reporting the 'finish time' to the user at the end of the quiz, providing an additional competitive goal.
 - A method of contacting the developer
    - This could allow users to report bugs but also allow for feedback on a product that has the potential to be regularly updated.
 - A leaderboard that is hosted online
-   - This would allow for a universal leaderboard where users could compare their scores from around the world
+   - This would allow for a universal leaderboard where users could compare their scores from around the world, enabling greater scope and connectivity.

 ## Design

    ### Colour
-- After carrying out research by looking at both existing Code Institute projects, and websites with a similar level of functionality and interactivity, I decided that unobtrusive colours would fit my user's needs.
+- After carrying out research by looking at both existing Code Institute projects, and websites with a similar level of functionality and interactivity, I decided that unobtrusive colours would fit my users' needs.
 The theory was that by creating a calm, pastel colour scheme, users would be more inclined to relax and enjoy the game; focussing all their attention on the content and the interactivity.
 - I used [Coolors](https://coolors.co/) to explore different colour schemes that best matched the above purpose and settled on [this](https://coolors.co/palette/006d77-83c5be-edf6f9-ffddd2-e29578) palette.
-I felt the emerald greens and the light browns provided a subtle contrast and that they would provide interesting feedback to the user when used in conjunction with transformations and 'on-click' functions.
+I felt the emerald greens and the light browns provided a subtle contrast and that they would provide aesthetically pleasing feedback to the user when used in conjunction with transformations and 'on-click' functions.
-- These colours were also used to create gradient effects that run throughout the website and help to create a sense of unique identity linked to the website.
+- These colours were also used to create gradient effects that run throughout the website and help to create a sense of unique identity/brand linked to the website.

    ![Navbar](documentation/website-screenshots/Coolors-quiz-scheme.png)